Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ```
 alluxio.sink.graphite.class=alluxio.metrics.sink.GraphiteSink
-*alluxio.sink.graphite.host=localhost
+alluxio.sink.graphite.host=localhost
 alluxio.sink.graphite.port=2003
 alluxio.sink.graphite.period=10
 master.source.jvm.class=alluxio.metrics.source.JvmSource
 worker.source.jvm.class=alluxio.metrics.source.JvmSource
 ```

-Save the file and restart Alluxio, and metrics will be collected by your chosen monitoring software.
+Save the file and restart Alluxio, and metrics will be collected by the chosen monitoring software.

 ### Grafana

 Install Grafana using the instructions [here](https://grafana.com/docs/installation/).

-Once Grafana is installed and running you can go to [localhost:3000](http://localhost:3000) to open the webapp.
+Once Grafana is installed and running you can go to [http://localhost:3000](http://localhost:3000) to open the webapp.
 After the webapp is opened a datasource needs to be added.
 The datasource will be the monitoring software that was set up earlier.

 For a Prometheus datasource enter the URL as `http://localhost:9090` and set `Server Access` to `Browse`.
-Next set the scrape interval to 5 seconds.
+Next, set the scrape interval to 5 seconds.
 This is how long in between Grafana waits before collecting data again.

 For a Graphite datasource enter the URL as `http://localhost:0080` and set `Server Access` to `Browse`.
-Next set the Graphite version to the version of Graphite you downloaded.
+Next, set the Graphite version to the version of Graphite you downloaded.

 Grafana should be set up and connected to Alluxio.
 You can create queries to visualize any of the